Full name: Republic of Malta

 Another major factor in Malta’s economic growth has been its property market, helped by the fact that Malta does not have a property tax.
 Because of pressure from population growth and foreign direct investors, the property market has been in constant boom, especially in towns like St Julian’s, Sliema and Gzira and around the harbour area.

 There are currently five times more tourists than there are residents.
-The increased numbers of visitors have increasingly stretched resources and put pressure on the existing infrastructure (such as water, waste management, hotels, beaches and roads), with overcrowding especially during the peak summer months.
-Consequently, the Malta Tourism Authority (MTA)and the Ministry for Tourism have been promoting cultural tourism and festival tourism as ways to attract visitors during all months of the year rather than just the summer months.
+The increased numbers of visitors have increasingly stretched resources and put pressure on the existing infrastructure, especially during the peak summer months.
+Consequently, the Malta Tourism Authority (MTA) and the Ministry for Tourism have been promoting cultural tourism and festival tourism as ways to attract visitors during all months of the year, rather than just the summer months.

 As part of the Schengen Area, visitors to the EU can travel freely.
 While Malta cannot unilaterally drop the requirement for nations it makes agreements with to obtain visas to enter the Schengen Area through its border crossing points, it is permitted to offer visa facilitation agreements to some nationalities.
 Visitors are attracted by the island’s rich history and culture, and the use of English, but medical tourism has also become popular in recent years, helped by government efforts to market the practice particularly in the UK.

-The United Kingdom and Italy remain Malta’s most important source markets, accounting for 24.7% and 16.0% of total visitors, respectively, with Germany and France the next most important markets.
-Malta’s performance compared positively with other countries.
-According to the World Tourism Barometer, arrivals in Southern and Mediterranean European countries grew by an annual rate of 12.6%, while the global tourism industry registered a 6.7% increase in 2017.
+Most of Malta’s tourist arrivals come from the EU, with the United Kingdom and Italy accounting for 24.6% and 15.0% of total visitors, respectively, followed by Germany and France.
+Malta’s tourism performance continues to compare positively with other countries; according to the latest World Tourism Barometer, arrivals in Southern and Mediterranean European countries grew by 7.0% in 2018, compared with a 5.6% increase globally.

 The main mode of public transport in Malta is bus, offering a cheap and frequent service to many parts of Malta and Gozo with the majority of buses departing from a terminus in Valletta.
 There are also frequent daily car and passenger ferry crossings between Malta and Gozo.
 Car ownership is very high in Malta considering the size and population density of the country.

-Malta has just the one airport, located approximately 5 miles southwest of Valletta, through which 97.9% of its international visitors arrive.
-Passenger numbers have been growing rapidly, from 3.5 million in 2011 to just over 6.0 million in 2017.
+Malta has just the one airport, located approximately 5 miles southwest of Valletta, through which 96.9% of its international visitors arrived last year.
 The rest come by sea.
-Malta has three large natural harbours, one of which – Malta Freeport on the south-eastern side of the island – is the 9th busiest container port in Europe with a trade volume of 3.084 million TEUs (twenty-foot equivalent units) in 2016.
+Malta has three large natural harbours, one of which – Malta Freeport on the south-eastern side of the island – is the 9th busiest container port in Europe.

 Citizenship by Investment

-Introduced at the beginning of 2014, the Malta Individual Investment Programme (IIP) offers high- and ultra-high-net-worth-individuals worldwide citizenship in a highly respected EU member state.
+Introduced at the beginning of 2014, the Malta Individual Investment Programme (MIIP) offers high- and ultra-high-net-worth-individuals worldwide citizenship in a highly respected EU member state.

 Gaining citizenship in Malta via investment is a simple, quick process which can allow the entire family to immigrate with ease.
 Citizenship is typically approved after just four months processing time.
 Family eligibility extends to parents of the applicant and spouse, minor children and unmarried adult children under 27.
 Descendants gain citizenship automatically.